prateekamana/8bitamana/README.md

-Hope it helps you through your godot journey as a begineer ^~^.
+Hope it helps you through your godot journey as a beginner ^~^

 Credits: